cdepage/zerodep/packages/guard/guard.integer/README.md

 Of course, you may use `yarn`, `pnpm`, or the package manager of your choice.
 Only `npm` examples are shown for brevity.

 ## How to Use

+This package exports the following:

+- **Functions**
+  - `guardInteger` - a function/guard that uses the default configuration options (suitable for most)
+  - `guardIntegerHOF` - a higher-order function that may be configured and returns a guard function based on the configurations
+- **Interface**
+  - `GuardIntegerOptions` - a typescript interface of the options that may be set in the HOF
+- **Error types**
+  - `ZeroDepErrorGuardType` - thrown if guarded value is of the incorrect type
+  - `ZeroDepErrorGuardRange` - thrown if guarded value is out-of-range per configuration options
+  - `ZeroDepErrorGuard` - the parent class of the type and range errors (above)
+  - `ZeroDepError` - the error class all ZeroDep packages extend from, is an instance of the base `Error` object

 ### Signature